• Mental Health

 Medication

-A psychiatrist or other prescriber may offer medication to help the person’s brain use chemicals more effectively, leading to less stress and depression.
+A psychiatrist or other prescriber may offer medication for depression to help the person’s brain use chemicals more effectively, leading to less stress and depression.
 Some commonly used types of antidepressant medications include selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic depressants, and monoamine oxidase inhibitors (MAOIs).2

 • When the symptoms started